eQualityTime/projectreal/index.markdown

 <img src="{{site.baseurl}}/assets/logos/ProjectReal.png" alt="Project Logo"/>

-# Project Real
+# Project Real to con
-Welcome to #ProjectReal.
-This project has been co created by young people, teachers, influencers and academics.
-It aims to give young people the skills to be critical consumers of information they find online and to feel confident in their abilities to make good decisions based on this.
+#ProjectReal has been co created by young people, teachers, influencers and academics.
+It aims to give young people the skills to combat misinformation online.

-Here you'll find lesson plans and resources six hour-long sessions, each focussed on the government SHARE guidelines and each covering a different element of fake news, e.g. fake photos, fake people and fake videos.
-The lessons are designed for learners aged around 11-13.
+This site contains lesson plans and resources for six PSHE sessions, each focussed on the government SHARE guidelines and covering a different element of online misinformation.

 ## Why?